qawsgh/sns2ps/README.md

 #### These questions are getting tedious - do I REALLY have to answer them every time?

 Glad you asked - no, you do not.
-If you run `sns2ps -v` or `sns2ps.exe -h` you'll see some help.
+If you run `./sns2ps -v` or `sns2ps.exe -h` you'll see some help.
 You can supply matchID, username and password on the commandline.
 If you only provide _some_ of these, you'll be prompted for the rest.

-You may wish to do this to protect your Shoot 'n Score It password from being discoverable later.
+An example would be `./sns2ps -m 19991 -u myshootnscoreitmail@example.com -p mypassword`

+Running the above would store your password in your computer history for other people to discover, so you may instead want to do `./sns2ps -m 19991 -u myshootnscoreitmail@example.com` and let the application prompt you for your password - whatever you type there won't be stored anywhere.

 ## Help - I'm stuck